-The gender pay gap is higher than the national average.
+The gender pay gap is higher than the national average of 6.5% and higher than the median gender pay gap of 15.9%.
 This is due in part to the predominance of Chartered Surveyors within promoted posts.
-The Surveying Profession has traditionally been male dominated with only 8,000 out of 100,000 members being female as recently as 1999.3 This proportion is now rising and DABVJB now has 67% of valuer grade (Grade 8) staff female.
+The Surveying Profession has traditionally been male dominated with only 8% of RICS members being female in 1999.
+This proportion has slowly increased in the intervening period to 15%.
+Within DABVJB all staff of grades 11 and above are male however if we look at other posts where Chartered Surveyors are found we now have 62% of Valuer grade (Grade 8) and 67% of Divisional Valuer grade (Grade 9) staff female.
+In